 They have his DNA.
 They have his fingerprints.
 Ballistics tests match the .25 caliber gun used in the crimes.
 They have a description from a survivor.
 But the elusive Grim Sleeper serial killer is still on the loose and has been claiming victims in Los Angeles for over a quarter of a century.
 The Grim Sleeper is believed to be responsible for 11 murders and one attempted murder in Los Angeles since 1985.
 He kills by gunshot or strangulation and in some cases, both, usually after some sort of sexual contact with the victim.
 Ten of his victims were black women – several were prostitutes, their bodies typically found in alley ways, and most near Western Avenue in South Los Angeles.
 Six of the victims were found with the killer’s DNA on them but searches of DNA databases comes up blank.

 John Wayne Gacy, Jr. (March 17, 1942 – May 10, 1994) was an American serial killer.
-Between the years 1972 and 1978, when he was arrested, convicted, and later executed, Gacy raped and murdered thirty three young boys.
-He buried 29 of them in the crawl space underneath the basement of his home.
+Between the years 1972 and 1978, before he was arrested, convicted, and later executed, Gacy raped and murdered thirty three young boys.
+He buried 29 of of his victims in the crawl space underneath the basement of his home.
 When the crawlspace filled with bodies, he began dumping his vicitims in the Des Plaines River.
-He became known as “Killer Clown” because of the popular block parties he would throw for his friends and neighbors, entertaining children in a clown suit and makeup under the alias “Pogo the Clown”.
+He became known as “Killer Clown” because of the popular block parties he would throw for his friends and neighbors, entertaining children in a clown suit and makeup under the alias “Pogo the Clown”

 Armin Meiwes, a computer technician living in the German town of Rotenburg, was born December 1, 1961.
 He was described by neighbors as being “very childlike”, friendly, and a sensitive person.
 He was also called The Master Butcher and the Rotenburg Cannibal after he achieved international notoriety for killing and eating a voluntary victim whom he had found via an Internet forum dedicated to people who fantasized about cannibalism.